Pocket God (comics): Sun

 Sun is the first female to appear in the comics.
-She is overall quite similar in shape to the other pygmies, though her skin is slightly darker.
-She also has blonde hair that is tied up in two ponytails and wears a longer grass skirt along with a top made of white shells.
-Like Ooga, her eyes are blue.
 She is adventurous, seemingly short tempered and very loyal to her friends.
 At first, her and Ooga seemed to hardly get along, but as the comics progressed, they became closer.
 Also like Ooga, Sun was at first relatively uncooperative but began taking initiative whenever her tribe was in peril.
-She first showed skepticism towards the male tribe, particularly Nooby, whom she confused for someone who had wronged her (this person was coincidentally an almost exact replica of Nooby).
+She first showed skepticism towards the male tribe, particularly Nooby, whom she confused for someone who had wronged he.
 In time, she began to warm up to her new friends, particularly Ooga, much to other pygmies' (Kinsee and Nooby) anger or disappointment.